 The construction industry is among the most dangerous.
-Injuries occur on construction sites at a high rate due to the various hazards that these workers face.
-If you were injured in a construction accident, there are options for recovering money to pay for your losses.
-The details of your case will determine whether you should file a workers’ comp claim or a lawsuit.
+Catastrophic injuries occur on construction sites at a high rate due to the various hazards workers face daily.
+If you were injured at work, there are options for financial recovery.
+A construction accident lawyer in Edwardsville, IL, will determine if you should file a workers’ comp claim or a lawsuit based on the details of your case.

-If you have suffered a serious injury while on the job, recovering compensation is critical.
+If you have suffered a severe injury while on the job, recovering compensation is critical.
 At the Morelli Law Firm, we have helped countless construction accident victims get the money they need after an injury.
-Contact us today to get a free consultation with one of our Edwardsville construction accident lawyers.
+Contact us today to get a free consultation with one of our Edwardsville personal injury lawyers.

 Damages You Can Recover After a Construction Accident in Edwardsville

-After getting injured in a construction accident in Edwardsville, there are many damages you will likely be able to recover.
+After getting injured in a construction accident in Edwardsville, there are many damages you could recover.
 Determining the specific damages that apply to your case will depend on the details of your accident and the compensation path you are pursuing.

 If, for example, you are attempting to recover compensation through a workers’ comp claim, you will be unable to pursue non-economic damages.
 However, when filing a personal injury lawsuit, you will be eligible to recover all forms of compensatory damages and may be able to collect punitive damages as well.